benp0908/episerver-1/README.md

 SECRET=aSecretPasswordHere
 ```
 3. Open the private server with <http://arras.surge.sh/#private=new-name-here.glitch.me;aSecretPasswordHere> (replace `aSecretPasswordHere` with the password)
+4. The map/config data are in the `config.js` file
-4. The tank data are in the `lib/definitions.js` file
+5. The tank data are in the `lib/definitions.js` file